 However, only a small portion of people will actually build quality muscle mass.
 I don't mean to tell everyone reading this page now to simply give up and go home because it's not like that.
 I'll give it to you straight.
 If you want to build the kind of muscle that gets stares from both sexes, fills out a tight fitting sweater or a t-shirt, you absolutely must have your act together in the kitchen.

 Actual weight training is only half of the muscle building equation.
 Remember that equation from above?
 Well, nutrition is the one key that separates an o.k physique to one that gets stares.
-I hate to be the bearer of bad news but if you don't have any desire to fix up your diet, your not going to build the muscle you want.
+I hate to be the bearer of bad news but if you don't have any desire to fix up your diet, you're not going to build the muscle you want.
 I don't care what you do, that may be high intensity training, super sets, tri sets, giant sets, or what kind of supplements you take, even steroids, it won't do a thing unless your nutritional plan is in place.

 I can say this with complete confidence because I know it works.
 If you can get your nutritional plan down and consistently follow it, you will start to see results almost overnight.
 Once your body is in a nutritionally optimal state, your strength will go through the roof and it will feel like someone has attached a tire pump to your muscles!